ShakaMirtskhulava/MessageBus/README.md

 # MessageBus for Microservices

 This repository contains an example of how messaging can be implemented using the **SHAKA.MessageBus** libraries in .NET.
-Below are the core libraries used:
+Below are the relevant libraries:

 1. [SHAKA.MessageBus](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus)
 2. [SHAKA.MessageBus.IntegrationEventLog](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog)
 3. [SHAKA.MessageBus.IntegrationEventLog.EF](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog.EF)
 4. [SHAKA.MessageBus.RabbitMQ](https://github.com/ShakaMirtskhulava/SHAKA.MessageBus.RabbitMQ)

-## Microservice Design Types
+## Microservice Design Approaches

-SHAKA.MessageBus supports two types of microservice architectures:
+SHAKA.MessageBus libraries support two types of microservice design:

-1. **Type 1:** A single .NET application that implements event publishing, handling, and business logic.
+1. **Type 1:** The application implements event publishing, event handling, and business logic within a single .NET executable project.
-2. **Type 2:** Separate .NET applications for event publishing, event handling, and business logic.
+2. **Type 2:** The application separates event publishing, event handling, and business logic into different .NET applications.

 ---

-## Implementing Message Handling in a Type 1 Application
+# Implementing Message Handling in a Type 1 Application

-In this setup, all the messaging logic, including publishing and handling, is implemented in a single application.
+In a Type 1 application, all event handling and publishing occur within the same application.
+Let's go through the required steps.

 ### Required Packages

-We need to install the following NuGet packages:
+To get started, install the following NuGet packages:

 - `SHAKA.MessageBus.IntegrationEventLog.EF`
 - `SHAKA.MessageBus.RabbitMQ`

-- Additional general development packages:
+Additionally, for general development, you may also need:

 - `Microsoft.AspNetCore.OpenApi`
 - `Microsoft.EntityFrameworkCore.Tools`
 - `Swashbuckle.AspNetCore`

 ### Configuring the Database Context

-Since we are using EF Core for data access, we need to configure a `DbContext` in the DI container:
+Since we are using Entity Framework Core, we need to configure the `DbContext` in the dependency injection container:

 ```csharp
 builder.Services.AddDbContext<AppDbContext>(options =>